perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

   [StackOverflow](https://stackoverflow.com/questions/tagged/raku).

-* For the time being, documentation works in a continuous integration mode; anything that's admited into the main branch is deployed, although sometimes not immediately.
+* For the time being, documentation works in a continuous integration mode; anything that's admitted into the main branch is deployed, although sometimes not immediately.
 The work done by the technical writer will be featured in Rakudo Weekly News, as well as publicized within the community.